drewpchannel/AvorionTest/README.md

 Adding the /summon command to admins \ moderators will let them setup a trigger in the sector that they are currently in.
 Players who enter this sector will trigger the boss to spawn in and he will be hostile.

 ### Installation
-data/scripts/plans gets the say.lua (the file with out path at the top) data/scripts/player/cmd gets the boss*.lua files and the other summon.lua data/plans gets your workshop ship plans (you can sub to the ship, use it in game, save it and find it in your appdata/roaming/avorion folder) in that same appdata folder you will find your admin.xml where you will need to add in the summon command (or else you will get unknown command)
+data/scripts/plans gets the say.lua (the file without path at the top) data/scripts/player/cmd gets the boss*.lua files and the other summon.lua data/plans gets your workshop ship plans (you can sub to the ship, use it in game, save it and find it in your appdata/roaming/avorion folder) in that same appdata folder you will find your admin.xml where you will need to add in the summon command (or else you will get unknown command)